meganw22/service-savvy/README.md

 ![image](https://github.com/meganw22/service-savvy/assets/141934888/273e7499-e32f-43de-be83-2a742715ef8b)

 ### Ticket Details View
-the Ticket detail view is displayed when a user opens a created ticket.
+The ticket detail view is displayed when a user opens a created ticket.
 It provides the details of the ticket and has some targeted authentication rules that only the user raising the ticket can see.

 ![image](https://github.com/meganw22/service-savvy/assets/141934888/2ce2c561-9503-41d7-b80b-346718ae1251)